 5. LOOK FOR TAX-LOSS HARVESTING OPPORTUNITIES

 Tax-loss harvesting is when you use your investment losses to offset taxes you would owe on investment gains.
-So if you had some stocks that lost value this year, you could sell them off and use those losses to offset what you would owe on the winners.
-“Just be careful not to buy the same investments back within 30 days, as the IRS doesn’t allow that,” Horning says.
+If you had some stocks that lost value this year, you could sell them off and use those losses to offset what you would owe on the winners.
+“Just be careful not to buy the same investments within 30 days before or after the loss sale, as that means you cannot utilize the loss,” Horning says.
 If you’re working with a financial professional, ask him or her about this, as many advisors can help you with this as part of the service they provide.

 If you’re entitled to a bonus this year and worried it could cause you to owe more in taxes, you may be able to push the receipt of that money into the beginning of 2019 by asking your employer to delay payment.
-Also, if you want to defer any income you may be eligible to receive in 2019 from a nonqualified deferred compensation plan into 2020, you must make that election before the end of this year, Horning says.
 “Of course, you’ll have to pay income taxes on that money once you receive it.
 However, if you expect to be in a lower tax bracket next year, deferring income into 2019 could save you money,” he adds.